puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The dimensions by which to filter the alarm by.
 For more information about EC2 dimensions, see AWS [Dimensions and Metrics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ec2-metricscollected.html) documentation.

 ##### `alarm_actions`
 *Optional* The actions to trigger when the alarm triggers.
+This parameter is set at creation only; it is not affected by updates.
 This parameter currently supports only named scaling policies.

 #### Type: ec2_autoscalinggroup